 The NUMBER OF ZONES field indicates the number of zones supported when the ZONING SUPPORTED bit is 1.
-When the ZONING SUPPORTED bit is 0 For expanders that do not support zoning, this field should be set to 0.
+For expanders that do not support zoning, this field should be set to 0.
 Note that group 0 and group 127 must be supported in all zoning expanders.
-The remaining zone indexes should range from 1 to (NUMBER OF ZONES - 2).
+The remaining zone indexes should range from 1 to (NUMBER OF ZONES -2).